thi-ng/umbrella/README.md

 > the composer of.
 Geared towards versatility, not any specific type of music."
 > &mdash; [@loganpowell](https://twitter.com/logantpowell/status/1186334119812304901) via Twitter

-Mono-repository for 142+ thi.ng TypeScript/ES6 projects, a wide
+Mono-repository for 144+ thi.ng TypeScript/ES6 projects, a wide
 collection of largely data transformation oriented packages and building blocks for (non-exhaustive list of topics):

+**Please visit [thi.ng](https://thi.ng) for additional information & topic based search of packages relevant to your use cases...**

 - Functional programming (composition, memoization, transducers, multi-methods)
 - Data structures & data transformations for wide range of use cases (list,